What Is a Content Management System (CMS)?

-- An open-source CMS has a flexible modular design that eases the creation and management websites and other digital experiences.
-Open-source CMSs are supported by large communities of developers, are highly scalable, and easier to integrate with an open-source tech stack.
+- An open source CMS, like Drupal, has a flexible modular design that eases the creation and management of websites and other digital experiences.
+Open-source CMSs are supported by large communities of developers, are highly scalable, and easier to integrate with an open source tech stack.

 - A hybrid CMS combines attributes from both traditional and headless CMS types.
 Created and stored in the database, content can be served flexibly, either through the existing, coupled front-end rendering layer or retrieved by a completely separate, decoupled front-end layer via APIs.